 The Ticket Center Technician position was fully implemented by July 2019.
 We held until our new ticket system came into effect May 1, 2019, which allowed us to train the additional technician on the new system.
 The change in the facility fee was implemented to offset the cost, and the position was created, filled, and is fulfilling the objectives it was designed to do in support, delivery, and additional service.
+This position is self-funded.

-This new initiative is completed and working well.
+This new initiative is completed and working well fulfilling the objective and goal that was required